An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Problem Statement

-Our goal is to identify the best window length $L_i^*$, for each $B_i$, at which $\mathbb{Q}_i$ is maximized: We argue that $\mathbb{Q}_i$ can be high only when $E_{lang}(B_i), L, M, \theta$ and $F$ are all appropriate together.
-If even one of them is flawed or incompatible with the rest, then it would adversely affect $\mathbb{Q}_i$, as explained below: \begin{itemize} \item $E_{lang}(B_i)$: The behavior $B_i$ must be sufficiently expressed in the lexical channel to begin with; otherwise, it might not be possible to observe it using lexical cues alone (for example, if it is instead primarily expressed through nonverbal vocal cues such as laughter). \item $L$: The observation window must be long enough to observe $B_i$; otherwise, the incomplete information from partial observations can lead to noisy or incorrect estimates. \item $M$: The model must be well-suited for capturing $B_i$.
-For example, quantifying a behavior that is based on the actions of both speakers requires a model that looks at both speakers; using a single-speaker model instead might provide incomplete information and, hence, inaccurate estimates. \item $\theta$: The model must be well-trained; otherwise, its estimates might be inaccurate.
-This is dependent on the training process, the amount and quality of data used to estimate parameters, etc. \item $F$: The aggregating functional must be well-suited for summarizing $B_i$; otherwise, the resulting overall scores might not match the ground-truth annotations $A_i$.
+We argue that $\mathbb{Q}_i$ can be high only when $E_{lang}(B_i), L, M, \theta$ and $F$ are all appropriate together.
+If even one of them is flawed or incompatible with the rest, then it would adversely affect $\mathbb{Q}_i$, as explained below: \begin{itemize} \item $E_{lang}(B_i)$: The behavior $B_i$ must be sufficiently expressed in the lexical channel to begin with; otherwise, it might not be possible to observe it using lexical cues alone (for example, if it is instead primarily expressed through nonverbal vocal cues such as laughter).
+In general, we do not have information about $E_{lang}(B_i)$ beforehand; instead, we simply assume that it is high enough so that it is possible to estimate $B_i$ from language. \item $L$: The observation window must be long enough to observe $B_i$; otherwise, the incomplete information from partial observations can lead to noisy or incorrect estimates. \item $M$: The model must be well-suited for capturing $B_i$.
+For example, quantifying a behavior that is based on the actions of both speakers requires a model that looks at both speakers; using a single-speaker model instead would result in inaccurate estimates due to insufficient information. \item $\theta$: The model must be well-trained; otherwise, its estimates might be inaccurate.
+This is dependent on the training process, the amount and quality of data used to estimate parameters, etc. \item $F$: The aggregating functional must be well-suited for summarizing $B_i$; otherwise, the resulting aggregate estimate might not match the ground-truth annotations $A_i$.
 For example, the functional \textit{mode}, which identifies the most frequently occurring value, might not be appropriate for summarizing a behavior that is expressed very infrequently. \end{itemize}

 We reason that a high value of $\mathbb{Q}$ is indicative of all the aforementioned factors being appropriate and a low value is indicative of a limitation in at least one of these factors.
 Based on this, we now proceed to analyze the variation in $\mathbb{Q}$ for different behaviors as window length $L$ is varied.